BeRo1985/kraft/README.md

 - Discrete collision detection
 - Optional additional continuous collision detection with Motion Clamping or with Box2D-style time of impact sub stepping, either with Bilateral Advancement or Conservative Advancement.
 - Optional additional support for speculative contacts as faster and more inaccurate fake continuous collision detection mode.
-- Full one-shot contact manifold collision shapes (spheres, capsules, convex hulls, boxes, planes, signed distance fields (highly experimental WIP), and for static geometries also triangle meshes) based on combinations of for-warm-start-simplex-caching-able GJK, Gauss-Map optimized Clipping-SAT and implicit collision algorithms.
+- Full one-shot contact manifold collision shapes (spheres, capsules, convex hulls, boxes, planes, signed distance fields, and for static geometries also triangle meshes) based on combinations of for-warm-start-simplex-caching-able GJK, Gauss-Map optimized Clipping-SAT and implicit collision algorithms.
+- Signed distance field collision shapes: user-implementable implicit surfaces (analytic or heightfield-like, where the local origin may even lie outside the solid), with a dedicated sampling narrow phase (point-feature shapes sample their features against the field, signed distance field bodies sample surface-projected pseudo features against planes and other fields) producing full one-shot manifolds with warm-start-stable per-sample feature ids, plus sphere-tracing ray and sphere casts
 - Optional MPR-based (Minkowski Portal Refinement) incremental persistent contact manifold work mode (see TKraft.PersistentContactManifold boolean), but its usage isn't recommended, because the full one-shot contact manifold work mode is faster, more robust and more tested.
 It is implemented only as comparison reference (for example for debugging purposes), and for more reasons against incremental persistent contact manifold real usage, see http://media.steampowered.com/apps/valve/2015/DirkGregorius_Contacts.pdf .
 - Multiple collision shapes per rigid body without the need for a compound shape
 - Broadphase collision detection with a dynamic AABB tree